 Feature Story:

-General Sherman Tree Health Inspection
+Grizzly Giant Tree Health Inspection

 An Ancient Forest Society team member inspecting the General Sherman, a giant sequoia and the world's largest tree on the planet located in Sequoia National Park.